Call Center Workforce Management Guide

 Most operational headaches are the result of improper resourcing.
 Beyond the tactical, intraday management implications, scenario-planning is invaluable for long-term strategic planning.
 This is where many advanced WFM solutions are focusing today: helping contact center managers plan their long-term strategies in areas such as budgeting and agent recruiting.
 Rather than being reactionary, these scenarios equip contact center managers to anticipate workloads and resource the operation effectively before events occur.

-Staffing – Getting the Right People for Each Type of Interaction
+Employee Scheduling – Getting the Right People for Each Type of Interaction

 Staffing means ensuring the right agent headcount, ensuring the agent staff possesses the right skill sets, providing skills training if necessary, and establishing the right work rules.
 Proper staffing ensures adequate coverage for the next three to six months.
 If HR is involved in these areas, then close and continual collaboration with the contact center management is essential to WFM success.